-After university, I lived in Logan, Utah and Albuquerque, New Mexico before moving to Arlington, Virginia for my new job.
+After university, I lived in Logan, Utah; Albuquerque, New Mexico, and Arlington, Virginia for my work.
 My friends from camp and college are mostly back in the Great Lakes, and my friends from work are primarily in San Francisco and New England, so the physical distance encourages my strong online social presence.
 I’m now living in Madison, Wisconsin with my fiancée and within driving range of some friends and family, which I appreciate a lot.

 I have volunteered as a leader and instructor with Scout troops in every area I have lived.
 Scouting has been a fundamental aspect of my life since I was six years old and I am happy and grateful to be able to stay active in it as an adult.

 I believe it is important to be open about harmful experiences as well as the happier and upbeat aspects of our lives.
 I went through these with a very limited community around me for support.

 I hope that my writing about it here can be reässuring, if you need it.
 Furthermore, please feel free to contact me directly for any reason.
 I am listing these to establish a common understanding, not to limit scope or compare pains.